Nickel strike makes steels and stainless steels suitable for electroplating

 The nickel strike process covers a very wide range of applications.
 In addition to the pretreatment of high-alloy steels and stainless steels, a wide variety of non-ferrous metal alloys also require this pretreatment.
 These include above all alloys with silicon, magnesium, manganese, lead, tungsten or titanium.

 Already nickel-plated objects that are exposed to air over a longer period of time lose the typical properties of the coating.
-These are then so-called passivated nickel layers, which a dip in Nickel Strike reactivates.
+These are then so-called passivated nickel layers, which a dip in Nickel-Strike reactivates.

-Nickel Strike for galvanic and electroless application
+Nickel-Strike for galvanic and electroless application

-Nickel Strike is suitable for all electroplating processes from bath electroplating to pin electroplating / pad electroplating as well as for the electroless process.
+Nickel-strike is suitable for all electroplating processes from bath electroplating to pin electroplating / pad electroplating as well as for the electroless process.

 Fields of application:

 Remove grease and oil particularly thoroughly by using alcohol.
 Remove dirt and rust with appropriate tools.
-Only handle the object with disposable gloves and in this way reliably prevent the transfer of skin grease to the surface.
+Only touch the object with disposable gloves and in this way reliably prevent the transfer of skin grease to the surface.